SEMICeu/SDG-sandbox/process_and_method/methodology/README.md

 ## Process

-In order to tackle the problem of identifying common semantics for different types of evidence exchanged in cross-border administrative procedures, a specific process has been envisaged.
-The process consists of key phases as shown below.
+In order to model the semantics for different types of evidence exchanged in cross-border administrative procedures, the methodology envisions the following key phases as shown below.
 ![Key phases](https://github.com/SEMICeu/SDG-sandbox/blob/master/process_and_method/methodology/img/methodology_phases.PNG)

-There are six phases, which range from the identification of existing efforts, evidences and data models  to the creation of distributions and the publication of documentation and focus essentially on agreeing on semantics.
-True to the European Commission’ spirit, this methodology provides tools and guidelines on how to reach the wider consensus possible.
+There are six phases, which range from the identification of existing efforts, evidences and data models to the creation of distributions and the publication of documentation.

-This process forms part of a broader context.
-It is therefore not the start point nor the end point of the initiative to develop common data models.
-It is clearly important to be conversant with what triggers the creation of a common data model and in what context this data model is going to be used.

-It is also worth outlining that such methodology only applies on the basis of preliminary work carried out upstream, i.e. the identification of the evidence to be modelled through the definition of use cases.
-Use cases determine for what purpose you need specific evidence in the context of a specific procedure and need to be defined and assessed to arrive at a relevant list of candidate evidences.
+This process should be placed in a broader context, in the sense that preliminary work carried out upstream, i.e. the identification of the evidence types to be modelled through the definition of use cases, is expected to take place.
+Use cases should determine for what purpose specific evidence types are needed in the context of a specific procedure.

-The evidence selection process will imperatively require to fulfill certain criteria in order to be potentially retained.
-These different selection criteria pave the way for discussions aiming at defining which evidence is to be modelled.

 The involvement of domain experts (preferably from each member state) in this kind of discussion plays a key role in the collaboration between member states.
-Their knowledge of the different specific features of national use cases and evidence enables them to discuss and select the most relevant evidence to be modelled.
+Their knowledge of the different specific features of national use cases and evidence enables them to discuss and select the most relevant evidence types to be modelled.

-Only once the list of evidence to be modelled is decided, the methodology can be applied.
+Once the evidence type to be modelled is decided, the methodology can be applied.

 **Access each phase**
 - [`Phase 1`: Identify and analyse existing standardization efforts, evidences and data models](phase1.md)